Member Rights & Responsibilities

 - To have access to family planning services, Freestanding Birth Centers, Federally Qualified Health Centers, Indian Health Service Facilities, midwifery services, Rural Health Centers, sexually transmitted disease services and Emergency Services outside Health Plan of San Joaquin’s network pursuant to the federal law.

 As an HPSJ Member, you have a responsibility to:

 - Be familiar with and ask questions about your health plan coverage.
-If you have a question about your coverage, call HPSJ Customer Service at 1-888-936-PLAN (7526), or (209) 942-6320.
+If you have questions you should contact Customer Service at 888.936.PLAN (7526) TTY/TDD 711.

-- Follow the advice and care procedures indicated by your doctor, HPSJ, and the program.
-If you have a question about these procedures, call HPSJ Customer Service at 1-888-936-PLAN (7526), or (209) 942-6320.
+- Follow the advice and care procedures indicated by your doctors, Health Plan of San Joaquin and the program.

 - Understand that your doctor’s office may have limited seating for patients and caregivers only.
 Give accurate information to Health Plan of San Joaquin, your doctor’s office, and any other doctor in order to receive the best care possible.

 - Care for your own health.
 Live a healthy lifestyle, exercise, eat a good diet, and don’t Avoid knowingly spreading disease to others.